 General Anesthesia in Houston, TX

 Intravenous (IV) sedation, or general anesthesia, lets you rest comfortably during your procedure.
 We fine-tune your dosage based on the intensity of your discomfort or anxiety; you may fall completely asleep or simply feel very relaxed and sleepy depending on the dosage you receive.
-Most patients stay conscious and are able to talk with their surgeon, but feel no discomfort and often have little memory of their procedure afterwards.
+Most patients stay conscious and are able to talk with their surgeon, but feel no discomfort and often have little memory of their procedure afterward.

 What does General Anesthesia Entail?

 Your safety is always our top concern.
-We’ll ask you to fast from food and drink for eight hours prior to your procedure, unless your surgeon has prescribed medications to be taken during that time.
+We’ll ask you to fast from food and drink for eight hours prior to your procedure unless your surgeon has prescribed medications to be taken during that time.

 We will monitor your heart rate, blood pressure, and breathing closely during your procedure.